osmn00/nono/README.md

 # NONO

-Nono is a Front-End Development Scaffolding based command-line operations for mobile single-page web application develop.
+Nono is a scaffolding for mobile web single-page application develop, which based command-line operations.

 Latest version `1.0.6`